johnbarhorst/blog/blog_pages/Animated_Dial.md

 We already have the current mouse position from the onPan callback function.
 The last piece we need is where the mouse WAS last time.
 We could store each mouse event in a useState, and then compare/update that each time the onPan function fires.
 Luckily though, onPan sort of does this for us already with info.delta.

-The info.point gives us the current mouse position, and by subracting the delta from the current, we can get where the mouse last was.
+The info.point gives us the current mouse position, and by subtracting the delta from the current, we can get where the mouse last was.

 Now we have all the mouse information we need to feed into the getAngle function,